 Duck + Salt + Fire

-Animals raised on pasture, close to their biological design, end up with superior nutrition, flavor, and texture.
-While it’s always tempting to get super chefy and bathe something like a duck in a ginger-soy marinade or baste with hoisin-mandarin compound butter.
-Most times, with superior heritage products, it’s best to let nature take center stage.
+Animals raised on pasture, close to their biological design, end up with superior nutrition, flavor and texture.
+It’s always tempting to get super creative and bathe something like a duck in a ginger-soy marinade or baste with hoisin-mandarin compound butter.
+However, most times, with superior heritage products, it’s best to let nature take center stage.

 You can roast a duck whole over indirect heat on your grill or smoker, or you can remove the backbone and spatchcock (lay flat), which allows you to grill the duck over direct heat.